 The Tamar Estuary and Esk Rivers support a diverse range of social, recreational, environmental and economic values that are highly valued by the community.
 The TEER waterways and the wider catchment have seen many changes throughout history.
 It is in understanding the history and the latest scientific knowledge, that we can best inform future management actions to ensure a healthy ecosystem for all.

 Partners of the TEER Program have produced a series of videos and fact sheets, bringing together science and history experts with industry and government representatives, to explore some of the topics that continue to capture Launceston’s attention.
-From June - September 2020, new videos and fact sheets will be released weekly, to provide an opportunity to dive deeper into each topic.

 Return to the Water Program.